 The lobby is eclectic, at least, that is the best word I can find for it!

 Wherever you rest your eyes in the waiting area/lobby (which is a colonial/retro furnished living room), there are hundreds, if not thousands of things and artifacts to look at.

 There are brightly colored red chairs and a screaming yellow velour sofa by the piano.
 There are instruments and lamps and artifacts stacked along the walls.

-Everything is also very well kept; I am impressed with how they have managed to maintain everything to that standard and quality in a country where spare parts are scarce and house decor is not on the top of the priority list.
+Everything is also very well kept; I am impressed with how they have managed to restore and maintain everything to that standard and quality in a country where spare parts are scarce and house decor generally is not at the top of the priority list.

 Also read: 33 Legendary Things To Do In Havana Cuba!

 Villa Teresa Amenities

 The pool area is “fenced in” by palm leaves and Roman pillars, and there is NO city noise anywhere.
 Perfect for a few days!

 The room is very nice as well, and I like the fact that they have a DUVET!
 Not just sheets like most Cuban places have, and being a Northerner, I really do love my duvet.

 The bathroom has a shower with really good pressure and hot water 24/7 – which is not something you are guaranteed in these parts.
 (And unlike my apartment, where the shower trickles).